 Xiaomi has a tendency to show ads in system UI elements in MIUI.
 The amount of ads in the system has only increased in recent times and had become a frustrating issue.
 So, the relatively clean MIUI experience on the Redmi K20 Pro comes as a breath of fresh air.

 One issue that remains, however, is that of spam notifications from system apps.
 Some of the pre-loaded system apps from Xiaomi like the browser, Mi Video, and Mi Music send a lot of unnecessary notifications which can only be categorized as spam.
 It is one thing to send such notifications once every few days but sending them at least once on a daily basis can get a bit overbearing.

 Xiaomi also added a Dark mode in MIUI 10 on the Redmi K20 series which looks absolutely stunning on the AMOLED display.

 Despite the cleaner experience, MIUI 10 looks and feels dated when compared to Samsung’s OneUI or OxygenOS.
 Some of the system apps are in dire need of a UI overhaul and look dated.

-Even when looks beyond its excellent value for money ratio, the Redmi K20 Pro is an impressive smartphone.
-The phone delivers on all key aspects and there’s really no major fault with the device.
-The premium smartphone market in India is dominated by OnePlus, but Xiaomi has managed to come up with a formidable competitor in the form of the Redmi K20 Pro.
-It is a no-brainer to buy the Redmi K20 Pro over the OnePlus 7.
+Even when one looks beyond its excellent value for money ratio, the Redmi K20 Pro is an impressive smartphone.
+The phone delivers on all key aspects and there’s really no major fault with it.
+The premium smartphone market in India is dominated by OnePlus, but Xiaomi has managed to come up with a formidable competitor in the form of Redmi K20 Pro.
+In my opinion, it is a no-brainer to buy the Redmi K20 Pro over the OnePlus 7.